Posted by Ingrid Bauer, MD, MS on Jan 18th 2021

 TCM offers a combination of nutritional and behavioral guidance for dealing with winter-related mood conditions.
 Foods classified as “salty” according to the five flavors of Chinese medicine provide the body with the properties of Water.
 Water energy is said to purge and move stagnation, guide vital energy (or qi) to the Kidneys, and promote vitality and resilience.
 Salty winter foods like hearty soups, meats, whole grains, and roasted nuts nourish and warm our bodies, helping us adapt to the energy of the season.
 Variations on classic TCM formulations with salty ingredients, such as Chai Hu Jia Long Gu Mu Li Tang Plus Tincture for combating frustration and despair, may help resolve energy imbalances linked to seasonal shifts.
 Chinese medicine also recommends working with nature’s rhythms by keeping a regular sleep schedule, staying warm, and minimizing stress to free up the body’s energy to defend itself against the taxing influences of the cold and dark months.

-Natural Treatment for Seasonal Affective Disorder
+Natural Support for Seasonal Affective Disorder

 Between light, movement, mindfulness, herbs and supplements, here are some of our favorite strategies to return to brightness, hope, and optimism: